Edward B. Burdett

 Edward Burke Burdett (March 10, 1921 – November 18, 1967) was a brigadier general in the United States Air Force who was one of the highest-ranked American military officers killed during the Vietnam War.
-Burdett was the 388th Tactical Fighter Wing commander and had been an F-86 Sabre pilot in Korea.
-In Vietnam while flying an F-105 Thunderchief, he was hit by an SA-2 surface-to-air missile and was forced to eject.
+Burdett was the 388th Tactical Fighter Wing commander.
+While flying an F-105 Thunderchief, he was hit by an SA-2 surface-to-air missile and was forced to eject.
 Burdett was captured, but he died the same day on November 18, 1967.
+He was buried in Arlington National Cemetery.